Background

 Learn more about IMBHs

-Learn more about H2
+Learn more about low-z analogues

-Our Research Team
+Our Research Group

-Learn more about Elon astrophysics
+Learn more about our team

-Outreach Presentations
+Outreach

-I'm passionate about creating a connection between the community and the latest discoveries in astronomy.
+I enjoy creating a connection between the community and the latest discoveries in astronomy.
 From the most recent images taken by the James Webb Space Telescope to the first image of a black hole taken by the Event Horizon Telescope, conveying the scientific importance of these results is one of the most exciting parts of my profession.
 From K-12 students to lifelong amateur astronomers, I feel that a properly communicated presentation should be accessible to any audience.

-Contact me
+Contact Me